History of perfume: Mesopotamia

 The world's first recorded chemist is a woman named Tapputi, a perfume maker whose existence was recorded on a 1200 BCE Cuneiform tablet in Babylonian Mesopotamia.
 She held a powerful role in the Mesopotamian government and religion, as the overseer of the Mesopotamian Royal Palace.
 She developed methods for scent extraction techniques that would lay the basis for perfume making.
 She recorded her techniques and methods and those were passed on, with her most groundbreaking technique in using solvents.

-India
+Furthermore Sassanian Emperors used rose water as perfume in their celebrations.

+South Asia

 Perfume and perfumery also existed in Indus civilization, which existed from 3300 BCE to 1300 BCE.
 One of the earliest distillation of Ittar was mentioned in the Hindu Ayurvedic text Charaka Samhita and Sushruta Samhita.
 The perfume references are part of a larger text called Brihat-Samhita written by Varāhamihira, an Indian astronomer, mathematician, and astrologer living in the city of Ujjain.
-He was one of the ‘nine jewels’ in the court of Vikramaditya.
+He was one of the ‘nine jewels’ in the court of Chandragupta II.
 The perfume portion mainly deals with the manufacture of perfumes to benefit ‘royal personages’.
 The text is written as Sanskrit slokas with commentary by a 10th-century Indian commentator Utpala.

-According to a 1975 report, archeologist Dr Paolo Rovesti found a terracotta distillation apparatus in the Indus valley together with oil containers made of the same material, carbon dated to 3000 BCE.
-The report also states that terracotta vessels with plugged orifices of woven materials were used so that when fragrant plant materials were covered with boiling water the vapours impregnated the material, which was subsequently wrung out to isolate the oil.